Happy Monday!Father’s Day is right around the corner. (June 18th)

 Regardless of whether my dad fully gets what The Chic Confidential is about or not, he makes the effort to ask, to check out the blog (even though there’s NOTHING on here for him, except maybe this post) and to make sure it’s still doing well.
 He’s one of the smartest people I know, extremely well rounded, and definitely the funniest.
 (He kills it in the ‘dad jokes’ department.)

 So, in honour of Father’s Day, I wanted to take a moment to acknowledge and more so, be thankful for having the greatest dad a girl could ask for.

 Yup, there’s oils to keep those beards in check.
 No one wants a rough beard.

 And I feel like guys never get this stuff for themselves.
 We need to actually get this for them, and then convince them it’s manly…

 Because yes, even dads can rock skinny ties.
 Let’s put away those ugly brown fat ties, and get on board with something a little more trendy.
-Like this skinny bird tie
+Like this skinny bird tie.
+SO CUTE.

 How chic is this stainless steel watch?!
 I’d buy this for myself!
 I love a good men’s watch.
 This one is super sleek and very appropriate for the Father’s Day.

 You can never go wrong with a gym bag.
 It’s something everyone needs and never buys.
 It’s time to throw out the old ones, and get in with the new.
 I love this one from Under Armour.
 It might even be cute to throw in some workout clothes in there if you know his size)

 If you’ve got an outdoorsy dad that lives by the beach or spends most of this time on a boat, these are the perfect gift!
 These super cute, water resistant loafers are great for lounging by the pool or being active by the lake.